A souvenir of love - Chapter 1

 In each class I searched that little happy smiling face among the other twenty nine.
 Though he left us abruptly, it was not easy for us to leave him from our hearts.
 In one or other class children kept asking "Where is Shashank ma'am?" and my heart mumbled to myself, "We lost him in the abyss of love, my dears..."

 She didn't even mumble, not even in her native language.
-Eye hand co-ordination was really bad.
-She never bothered to ask to go to restroom and kept wetting her dress during first term.
+Eye hand coordination was really bad.
+She never bothered to ask to go to the restroom and kept wetting her dress during the first term.
 We potty trained her slowly and she got better by next term.
-We felt the child needed individual attention and wanted to discuss with her parents.
-Unfortunately, we noticed the parents were least bothered about the child especially the mother!!
-The father atleast was ready to listen and made few promises.
+We felt the child needed individual attention and wanted to discuss it with her parents.
+Unfortunately, we noticed the parents were least bothered about the child, especially the mother!!
+The father at least was ready to listen and made few promises.
 But the mother's attitude gave us a shock.
 She sat on the chair half turned, no eye contact, with an 'I don't care' attitude.
 Whenever she spoke she defended us outrightly.
 We were miffed.
-Mother and father didn't seem to be in good terms.
+Mother and father didn't seem to be on good terms.
 Sahana had an elder brother who seemed to be a perfect active child.
 We tried in many ways to help her with zero support from her own parents.
-Her homeworks were either not done or half done by her brother.
-We could have helped her in a better way (as we needed parent's permission to begin with other methods of teaching) but the parents were not at all ready to co-operate.
+Her homeworks was either not done or half done by her brother.
+We could have helped her in a better way (as we needed parent's permission to begin with other methods of teaching) but the parents were not at all ready to cooperate.
 She discontinued next year.
 That was a moment we felt helpless as teachers.
-I still hope to read the other half of that book somewhere at sometime!
+I still hope to read the other half of that book somewhere sometime!